PZelazny/EE322/README.md

 Worked in the production of deployable wireless communication systems which are capable of simultaneously collecting 10 different forms of IoT communication signals

-Operated wire bonding, flip chip, SMT processes, and more
+Reached operator proficiency on wire bonding, flip chip, SMT processes, and more